-Text me: How we live in Language
+Text me: How We Live in Language

 “The individual component of language—text—is the prime vehicle used to express the experiences of our existence—from minor moments of daily life to the grand nature of the human condition.
 Our ancestors as far back as the cave man have been using symbols to document and record experiences.

-As the description to the piece written by the curator reads: “Her artwork challenges viewers to confront the magnitude of their smartphone usage.
+As the description of the piece written by the curator reads: “Her artwork challenges viewers to confront the magnitude of their smartphone usage.
 Lupi tracks her phone’s notifications, mapping out when she saw them, sorting them by subject matter and type, and detailing what activity she interrupted in order to view them.
-Text in her piece functions as journal, and the information accounting reflects our individual priorities. the work is a stunning sobering reminder of just how much time and energy we devote to the glowing screens in our pockets."
+Text in her piece functions as journal, and the information accounting reflects our individual priorities.
+The work is a stunning sobering reminder of just how much time and energy we devote to the glowing screens in our pockets."

-Pictures from the exhibition:
+Photos from the exhibition: